 Your grade will also reflect the level of your participation in the following oral / written components of the class:

-- Midterm exam after the short study tour to Sweden,
+- A group presentation after the short study tour to Southern Denmark,

 Must visit presentation